Legislative Branch of SGA

 The officers of the Student Senate include the Student Senate Secretary, the Student Senate Parliamentarian, and the Chairs of the Standing Committees.

 Student Senate Standing Committees

-There are seven standing committees in Student Senate that specifically address areas of concern for the student body.
+There are six standing committees in Student Senate that specifically address areas of concern for the student body.
 Each student senator and intern serves on a standing committee.
 In committees, a bulk of the bills and resolutions are created among groups of SGA officials.

-- College Council Allocations
+- College Allocations

 - Governmental Relations

 - Senate Operations

 There are sixty elected members of Student Senate.
 Each college or school is represented by at least one Student Senator.
 Student Senators are duly elected for a term of one year from the main campus student body.